 Our recommendations on this list are paid options, meaning you’ll have to sign up with a credit card, PayPal, Bitcoin, or other available payment option.
 These services are meant to offer a premium experience, unencumbered with issues like sluggish speeds, weak encryption, or limited server offerings.

 On the other hand, be prepared to face all these issues and more if you opt for a random free VPN.
 Some providers have been caught tracking and mining user data to sell to advertisers for a profit.
 Others have engaged in more egregious acts, like utilizing idle bandwidth to generate a massive botnet.

 Since the web is under threat in Sri Lanka, it’s probably worth coughing up a few dollars to make sure your privacy and anonymity aren’t under threat.
 The last thing you want is for your ISP to snoop on your behavior.

 Is torrenting legal in Sri Lanka?

 The use of torrents sits in a legal grey area in the island country.
-You can indulge in downloading torrents as long as you don’t use it to access copyrighted material.
+Assuming your ISP doesn’t block P2P traffic outright, you can indulge in downloading torrents as long as you don’t use them to access copyrighted material.
 The practical implications of this are that any open source software or royalty-free media can be safely consumed, but not the newest Taylor Swift song.

 So far there haven’t been any arrests in Sri Lanka for downloading torrents but it’s better to be on the safe side.
 A VPN is a good bet to cover your digital footprint and ensure your ISP can’t figure out what you’re doing.